Costs

 What is a deductible?

-A deductible is an out-of-pocket payment toward your health insurance claim.
-After the cost of care you receive hits that amount, your insurance either covers or splits the costs with you.
+A deductible is an out-of-pocket payment toward your health care costs.
+After the cost of care you receive hits that amount, your insurance either covers your care completely, or splits the costs with you.

 For example, if you have a $2000 deductible, you must pay $2000 before your health insurance benefits kick in.
-It’s essentially the amount you must pay before your health insurance carrier starts to pay benefits.
+It’s essentially the amount you must pay before your health insurance carrier starts to pay benefits (with some exceptions).

 Every year, your deductible resets.
 Some plans (like family plans) may have multiple deductibles (individual and family).
-Once you have paid the full deductible over the course of that year, your insurance company will shoulder costs.
-You'll still have to cover some costs like co-pays, so you deductible isn't the maximum amount of money you'll spend on healthcare that year (see out-of-pocket maximum).
+Some plans with out-of-network coverage also have separate deductibles (in- and out-of-network).
+Once you've met your deductible, you'll still have to cover some costs like co-pays, so you deductible isn't the maximum amount of money you'll spend on healthcare that year (see out-of-pocket maximum).

-Do I always have to pay a deductible?
+Do I always have to meet a deductible before my care is covered?

 Not necessarily.
 For one, all ACA-compliant Marketplace plans must cover the full cost of certain preventive benefits before you’ve met your deductible.
 These includes things like annual physicals, vaccines, and other screenings.